Pay Transparency Laws by State: HR’s Latest Compliance Guide

 The law does not apply to internal transfers or promotions.
 Nor does it apply to applicants who have worked for the employer within the previous five years, provided the employer has the salary history relating to the applicant’s prior employment with it.
 The law does not apply to positions whose salaries are set by collective bargaining.

-Toledo’s Pay Equity Act took effect in June of 2020.
+Toledo’s Pay Equity Act took effect in June 2020.
 It applies to employers with at least 15 employees.

 Employers may not screen job applicants based on prior wages, benefits, other compensation or salary history.
-They are also barred from relying on an applicant’s salary history when deciding whether to offer employment when determining salary or other benefits.
+They are barred from relying on an applicant’s salary history when deciding whether to offer employment when determining salary or other benefits.

 Upon request and once a conditional offer has been made, employers must provide a pay scale for the job.